canonical/checkbox/docs/how-to/freeze-checkbox-version.rst

 ============================

-Snaps update automatically, and by default, the snapd daemon checks for updates 4 times a day.
+Snaps update automatically, and by default, the Snapd daemon checks for updates 4 times a day.
 The ``snap refresh --hold`` command holds snap updates for individual snaps, or for all snaps on the system, either indefinitely or for a specified period of time.